 87 Cyrus the Great founder of Persian empire

 88 Peter the Great forged Russia into a great European nation

 91 Henry Ford developed automobile;

 92 Mencius founder of a school of Confucianism

 95 Mikhail Gorbachev Russian premier who helped end Communist power in USSR

 96 Menes unified Upper and Lower Egypt

-97 Charlemagne Holy Roman Empire created with his baptism in 800 AD
+97 Charlemagne created Holy Roman Empire in 800 AD

 98 Homer epic poet